-Observations: Based upon review, the Company's agent training materials appear accurate and reasonable.
+Observations: Based upon review, the Company's agent training processes appear adequate, and agent training materials appear accurate and reasonable.
+The Company appears to be properly monitoring continuing education compliance for its employee agents.

 Standard III-3.
 Regulated entity communications to producers are in compliance with applicable statutes, rules and regulations.